Information for Host Companies

-Teams work for their Host Companies on a four-month project engagement.
-Potential HCs submit online questionnaires from June through August.
-In the questionnaire, potential HCs describe the scope of the challenges they are facing and the solutions they would like a G-Lab team to work on.
-We also ask potential HCs to detail the skillsets and expertise they believe would be most useful for team members to possess, including any non-English language requirements.
-G-Lab faculty are available to assist potential Host Companies in shaping and defining the project scope for the questionnaire.
+Interested host companies or organizations complete and submit online questionnaires from July through early September.
+In the questionnaire, companies describe the scope of the business challenge they are facing and the solutions they would like a G-Lab team to seek.
+We also ask potential hosts to detail the skill sets and expertise they believe would help make the team most effective, including any non-English language requirements.
+G-Lab faculty are available to assist companies in shaping and defining their project scope for the questionnaire.

-In late September, G-Lab faculty match Host Companies with the best-qualified teams.
-From October through December, the teams work with their clients remotely from campus to first finalize scope and agree on a workplan, and then undertake research, interviews, and analysis.
-Host Companies and teams build their working relationships through online collaboration and regular conference calls through December.
-Each team works with a G-Lab faculty mentor, who meets frequently with the team and oversees the team’s progress, both logistically and substantively.
-The team, however, is in charge of building and managing their client relationship.
+In September, G-Lab faculty match host company projects with the best-qualified student teams.
+From September through early December, the teams—comprised of four graduate students—work closely with their hosts remotely from campus to first finalize scope and agree on a work plan, and to then undertake initial research, interviews, and analysis.
+The companies and teams build their working relationships through online collaboration and regular conference calls.
+Each team works with a G-Lab faculty mentor who meets frequently with the team and oversees their progress, both logistically and substantively.
+The team, however, is in charge of building and managing the host company relationship.

-In January, when MIT classes are not in session, teams work on site at their Host Companies' offices full-time for at least three weeks.
-The teams' final deliverables include a formal presentation and, more importantly, concrete "leave behinds" that deliver high-impact tools that Host Companies can begin to use immediately.
+In January, when MIT classes are not in session, teams work on site at their host companies' offices full-time for at least three weeks.
+The teams' final deliverables include a formal presentation and, more importantly, concrete "leave behinds" that deliver high-impact tools and recommendations that host companies can put to use immediately.

-When selecting their project scope, Host Companies can choose from a broad spectrum of business challenges, such as new market entry, strategic planning, fundraising, venture capital, mergers and acquisitions, marketing and sales, and human resource development.
+When selecting their project scope, host companies can choose from a broad spectrum of business challenges, such as strategic growth, new market entry, pricing, marketing, benchmarking, VC and fundraising, and financial strategy.

-There is no fee to MIT for engaging a G-Lab team.
-Host Companies do assume responsibility 1) for round-trip coach airfare for the team and 2) for simple, safe lodging while they are in-country.
+While MIT Sloan does not charge companies a fee for engaging a G-Lab team, host companies do assume responsibility for 1) round-trip coach airfare for the team, and 2) modest, safe lodging while they are in-country.
 Given that G-Lab sends teams to countries from Argentina to Zambia, travel and lodging costs vary widely.
-As a guide, however, a number of past HCs report that they budget approximately US$10,000 to host a team
+As a guide, however, a number of recent host companies report that they budget approximately US$10,000-14,000 to host a team.

-For a closer look at common questions, please check out these FAQ's.
+For a closer look at common questions about hosting a team, please check out these FAQs.